inthreedee/photoprism-transfer-album/README.md

   -m, --match [option]     Set the method used to match/identify photos
-                           Valid options: hash/name - Default matching: hash -b, --batching [option]  Set to true/false to enable/disable batch submitting to the API (default: true, hash mode only) Instead, add photos one at a time as they are found -c, --config [file]      Specify an optional configuration file -h, --help               Display this help
+                           Valid options: hash/name - Default matching: hash -b, --batching [option]  Set to true/false to enable/disable batch submitting to the API.
+When false, photos are submitted the the API one at a time. (default: true) -c, --config [file]      Specify an optional configuration file -h, --help               Display this help
 ```